Aerial perspective: History

 Atmospheric perspective was used in Pompeian Second Style frescos, one of the Pompeian Styles, dating as early as 30 BCE.
-Notable examples include the Garden Room Fresco from the Villa of Livia in Prima Porta, Italy, and the first century Pompeian fresco Paris on Mount Ida.
+Notable examples include the Garden Room Fresco from the Villa of Livia in Prima Porta, Italy, and the first-century Pompeian fresco Paris on Mount Ida.

 With varying degrees of accuracy, explanations of the effects of atmospheric perspective were written by polymaths such as Leon Battista Alberti and Leonardo da Vinci.
 The latter used aerial perspective in many of his paintings such as The Annunciation, the Mona Lisa, and The Last Supper, introducing a technique to paint the effect accurately that was adopted by his followers, the Leonardeschi.
 Art historians note that it is lacking in works by some artists of the same period, such as Raphael, although he adopted the use of sfumato that was introduced by Leonardo at the same time.

-Aerial perspective was used in paintings from the Netherlands in the fifteenth century.
+Aerial perspective was used in paintings from the Netherlands in the fifteenth century by Leonardo da Vinci.